 The components of costs of contract revenues include labor, equipment (including depreciation, insurance, fuel, maintenance and supplies), materials, lease expense and project overhead.
 Costs of contract revenues vary significantly depending on the type and location of work performed and assets utilized.
 Since the realization of our revenue is driven primarily by the cost of our revenues in relation to our estimated total costs to complete a contract, we monitor the costs realized to date and the estimated costs required to complete a project very closely, on a project-by-project basis, using our project management software system.
-For example, on a heavy civil marine construction project such as a concrete fabricated dock, we would be required to drive a certain number of concrete piles to provide a foundation for the port facility that we would subsequently construct on the piles.
-In this example, we would closely monitor the rate at which the piles were being driven relative to our original expectations.
-We monitor the progress on our jobs, and therefore the associated costs, by way of weekly management meetings that include the local project managers, the regional managers, and the senior management team.
-By monitoring our jobs in this manner, we are able to quickly identify potential issues and respond accordingly.
+By closely monitoring our jobs, we are able to quickly identify potential issues and respond accordingly.
 We believe that our ability to effectively manage the cost of revenue is a competitive strength of our organization and is indicative of the depth of our management team.
-Our intense focus on profitably executing contracts has resulted in only a small number of unprofitable contracts since our founding.

 Another important aspect of managing our cost of revenue is to recognize opportunities for change orders, which is a change to the original specifications of the contract, and occurs once a project has begun.
-In doing so, we are able to (a) recognize additional revenue from a project on a negotiated basis, rather than a competitive bidding situation, at generally higher margins, and (b) avoid potential disputes with our customers regarding required deviations from the original terms of the contract.
+In doing so, we are able to (a) recognize additional revenue from a project on a negotiated basis, rather than a competitive bidding situation, at generally higher margins, and (b) avoid potential disputes with our customers regarding required deviations from the original terms of the contract